Although not a cure, it provides the most freedom for people.

 Going through the transplant evaluation process will help you learn more about what will be involved, if you want to choose a transplant as your treatment choice, or if you meet the guidelines to be on the list.
-Some people decide they do not want to continue the transplant process and would rather continue dialysis, which is OK too.
-Every transplant center will be slightly different so the following information is only a guide of what to expect.
+Some people decide they do not want to continue the transplant process and would rather continue dialysis, which is okay too.
+Every transplant center will be slightly different so the following information is only a guide on what to expect.

 In many centers the first step is an orientation process to learn more about their center and about the procedure itself.
 This initial meeting will give you and your family or close friend a chance to meet a few of the staff, learn about the steps before and after the surgery, tour the facility and have your questions answered.